EnviroDIY/Mayfly-Modbus-Wing/knh002-MayflyWingShield/README.md

   For the Mayfly ports first switch digital port D22 hight for the boost, and then digital port D10 high to enable the power to the Modbus
 - U1/ MAX1348eesa+ is the RS485 physical interface, and manages the RS485 half-duplex state machine.
 - R8/R7 649ohms are the pull-up down resistors for a long twisted pair transmission line.
 The value 649ohms was selected based on a remote 120Ohm and local 120ohm terminations.
 Its optomized for a single instrument termination over a long line, but typically will work with a number instruments terminating locally.
 Its up to the user to figure out if a complex set of instruments and wire lengths works for them, or do RS485 line calculations for what value of resistors they need.
 - The RS485 Rxb (Rx buffered) interfaces to the Mafyly via the Ioff Safe SN74LVC234.
-These allow the MAX22025/SN74LVC234 to be turned off, and not take current from the Mayfly.
+These allow the SN74LVC234 to be turned off, and not take current from the Mayfly.
 - The Green LED is attached to the Rxb driven by the Max22025 output.
 When an instrument responds to a poll request, the green LED turns ON when signal is low and powered.
 Statastically its likely there will be some low portions in the received signal.
 The green is high intensity to be visible.
 - The SN74LVC234 Txb Tx(buffered) drives the RED LED, turning ON when LOW, and board powered.
 This reflects attempts to poll a target instrumnet.
 ModularSensors code typically reads the sensor 3 times to contact an instrument.
 For the sensor set to read/average 3 times, then for a connected responding instrument there will be 3 sets of fast red then green flashes.
 Typically If it doesn't get a response it tries a number of times.
 So no instrument responding will result in a sieries of red flashes.
   ModularSensors is configurable software and your load may do something different
 - SDI-12 is driven from Port D7 or circuit signal "sdiProt" SDI Protected.
 It has the standard SDI-12 specified surge circuitry.
-Check the schematic if intending to be used.
+Check the schematic if intending to use.
-- Typically the power will be supplied by a battery attached to the J8 labelled "Bat", and a jumper wire will supply power from J9 labelled "May" .
-On the underside of the board these are clearly labeled "Mayfly" and "Battery" with the + connection identified.
 - Power from a LiIon battery - typically 3.4-4.2V is supplied to J3 and J4.
 C1 is designed to be able to supply fast switching currents on U4.
 For detailed analysis refer to the capacitor specification and how switching circuits work.
 - The output of U2 has an electronic (automatic reset) fuse R8 155mA, protecting from a short on the output "12V".

-      See knh002r8b4 schematicRs485_reviewed221101_final.pdf
+- See in rev8  "knh002r8b4 schematicRs485_reviewed221101_final.pdf"

 # KNH002 Circuit Discription Rev7
-(as per rev7)

 - This has one RS485 circuit with three connectors, and one SDI-12 with a boost converter typically 12V.
 - Typically the 4 physical connections are decided by the end-user, and soldered onto the board.
 The silk screen has clearly printed both side for three RS485 connectors G V B A  and one SDI-12 V G D.
   Where G=Gnd  V=Voltage and then RS485 designators A and B and SDI-12 D